real estate investor

 Short-Term Rental (STR) Loophole

-If your rental property is considered a short-term rental where the average stay is 7 days or less, then your activity will be considered non-passive.
+If your rental property is considered a short-term rental where the average stay is 7 days or less, and you materially participate in the activity, then your activity will be considered non-passive.
 Why is this a big deal?
 Typical rental activities are considered passive; passive losses are limited and your rental losses might not be deductible.
 However, an STR that is considered non-passive generally does not have a limit on rental losses.
 This is especially helpful when a cost segregation study is used to accelerate depreciation.

 Subleasing Vacation Rentals